 - New this year The IATEFL Membership Card is now sent to all members in digital format.
 Not only does it contain more useful information, but more importantly it has removed the use of plastic cards and the carbon impact of postage.

 - We have significantly reduced the amount of paperwork, forms and letters we print and post to members.
 This includes member registration and renewal, membership renewal reminders, invoices and receipts.

 - All committee meetings are run online, or face-to-face at the annual conference.
 This reduced the amount of IATEFL-related travel, as well as making the most of the opportunity presented by the annual international conference.

 - We have very significantly increased the ratio between our online events and our face-to-face events throughout the year.

-- The printing we still do is on forestry commission assured sustainable paper and using natural (as opposed to synthetic) inks.
+- The limited printing we still do is on forestry commission assured sustainable paper and using natural (as opposed to synthetic) inks.